Vyralmarketing/paul-kelton/_posts/2023-02-10-what-you-need-to-know-about-rentals-in-charleston.md

 {% include excerpt.html %}

-Charleston has been the No. 1 tourist destination in the world for the past ten years, and its popularity only continues to grow.
+Charleston has been the No. 1 tourist destination in the world for the past 10 years, and its popularity only continues to grow.
 With such high demand, short-term rentals have become an increasingly popular option for visitors and investors alike.
 However, the rules and regulations surrounding short-term rentals in Charleston are not as straightforward as one may hope.
 Today I’m diving into the two main reasons why short-term rentals in Charleston can be so complicated:

 **1\.
 High tourist demand.** Charleston's status as the world's top tourist destination has led to an immense interest in short-term rentals.
 With so many visitors flocking to the city each year, the demand for short-term rental properties is at an all-time high.
 Plus, this high demand means that there are more regulations and restrictions in place to manage it.